Postcards from the Perimeter

 When I asked how they got along with other dogs, the boarder said they were not socialized (“we like to keep the dogs separate to see how they do with other dogs for next time”.)

 I was a little disappointed.
-I was hoping they’d get to play and tumble, not be housed in a kennel with scheduled outdoor kennel time alone.
+I was hoping they’d get to play and tumble, not be housed in a kennel with limited, lonely outdoor time.

 All In All, a Good Boarding